changeworld/azure-docs.pl-pl/articles/active-directory-b2c/active-directory-b2c-user-migration.md

     }
     ```

-### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Krok 4,2. wdrażanie aplikacji sieci Web do Azure App Service
+### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Step 4.2: Deploy your web application to Azure App Service

-W Eksplorator rozwiązań kliknij prawym przyciskiem myszy `AADB2C.UserMigration.API`, wybierz pozycję "Opublikuj...".
-Postępuj zgodnie z instrukcjami, aby publikować w Azure App Service.
-Aby uzyskać więcej informacji, zobacz [wdrażanie aplikacji do Azure App Service][AppService-Deploy].
+In Solution Explorer, right-click on the `AADB2C.UserMigration.API`, select "Publish...".
+Follow the instructions to publish to Azure App Service.
+For more information, see [Deploy your app to Azure App Service][AppService-Deploy].

-### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Krok 4,3: Dodawanie profilu technicznego i sprawdzanie poprawności profilu technicznego do zasad
+### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Step 4.3: Add a technical profile and technical profile validation to your policy

-1. W Eksplorator rozwiązań rozwiń węzeł "elementy rozwiązania" i Otwórz plik zasad *TrustFrameworkExtensions.
-XML* .
+1. In Solution Explorer, expand "Solution Items", and open the *TrustFrameworkExtensions.xml* policy file.
-1. Zmień pola `TenantId`, `PublicPolicyUri` i `<TenantId>` z `yourtenant.onmicrosoft.com` na nazwę dzierżawy.
+1. Change `TenantId`, `PublicPolicyUri` and `<TenantId>` fields from `yourtenant.onmicrosoft.com` to the name of your tenant.
-1. W obszarze `<TechnicalProfile Id="login-NonInteractive">` Zastąp wszystkie wystąpienia `ProxyIdentityExperienceFrameworkAppId` i `IdentityExperienceFrameworkAppId` identyfikatorami aplikacji skonfigurowanymi w temacie [wprowadzenie do zasad niestandardowych][B2C-GetStartedCustom].
+1. Under the `<TechnicalProfile Id="login-NonInteractive">` element, replace all instances of `ProxyIdentityExperienceFrameworkAppId` and `IdentityExperienceFrameworkAppId` with the Application IDs configured in [Getting started with custom policies][B2C-GetStartedCustom].
-1. W węźle `<ClaimsProviders>` znajdź następujący fragment kodu XML.
-Zmień wartość `ServiceUrl`, aby wskazywała adres URL Azure App Service.
+1. Under the `<ClaimsProviders>` node, find the following XML snippet.
+Change the value of `ServiceUrl` to point to your Azure App Service URL.

     ```XML
     <ClaimsProvider>